ekoutanov/serbzip/README.md

 |     count_of_monte_cristo.txt|   2786940|    464031|   1012102|    724410|   2600665|          6.68 ![](https://via.placeholder.com/12/00ff00/00ff00.png)|      939973|             7.12 ![](https://via.placeholder.com/12/00ff00/00ff00.png)|      714182|              1.41 ![](https://via.placeholder.com/12/00ff00/00ff00.png)|
 |         war_and_peace_eng.txt|   3359372|    566334|   1221693|    888312|   3120825|          7.10 ![](https://via.placeholder.com/12/00ff00/00ff00.png)|     1134553|             7.13 ![](https://via.placeholder.com/12/00ff00/00ff00.png)|      880502|               .87 ![](https://via.placeholder.com/12/00ff00/00ff00.png)|

 Within the English test set, the size reduction using `serb.zip` alone was substantial in most cases.
 The greatest reduction was seen in _Pride and Prejudice_ — 15.93%, followed by 13.11% in _The Memoirs of Sherlock Holmes_.
-In most cases, the size reduction was in the single-digit percentages. _A Dream Within a Dream_ showed almost no difference in size, with reduction of just .61%.
+In most cases, the size reduction was in the single-digit percentages. _A Dream Within a Dream_ showed almost no difference in size, with a reduction of just .61%.

 However, in one case — _Antigonish_ — the output size increased by 15.48%.